-Other modules I have taught on in CCCU include Group Communication and Intercultural Communication II on the ELC programme.
+Other modules I have taught on in CCCU include Exploring Communication and Intercultural Communication

 In the past I have also enjoyed teaching modules on discourse analysis, psychology of communication, sociolinguistics, stylistics and media discourse (BA level), as well as Critical Discourse Analysis (MA level).

 4-6 July 2018.
 Representations of Gender and Ethnicity in the EU migration debate: An examination of UK (online) right-wing press. (with Deanna Demetriou).
 Critical Approaches to Discourse Analysis across Disciplines (CADAAD).
 Aalborg University, Aalbor, Denmark.